glabutis/MVNUToolbar/README.md

 Find the folder you stored these files in
 Hit "Select Folder"(Windows)
-You will find a button on the top right hand side of your Chrome browser, with the rest of your Chrome Extensions
+You will find a button on the top right hand side of your Chrome browser, with the rest of your Chrome Extensions YOU WILL HAVE TO EXTRACT THE FILES FROM THE DOWNLOADED ZIP FOLDER